 An argument about why everyone is a gamer whether they realize it or not as the world seeks to gamify various aspects of our lives.

 I was browsing for apps yesterday on the App Store and one of the featured apps was called The Walk- Fitness Tracker and Game.
 It is basically an interactive adventure wherein you are an “unwitting suspect on the run after a bomb detonates” and it has 13 hours of audio in 65 chapters.
 I was interested in it because (1) I love games especially story driven ones and (2) I’ve been trying to be more fit lately.
+I’ve even looked into getting a new band for my Apple Watch from Mobile Mob to help with my fitness and being able to gamify the experience would help a lot.
 I thought that this was an excellent idea because truthfully gaming isn’t really a proactive hobby unless you only play Kinect games 90% of the time which I doubt.
 Therefore, I think a lot of gamers who aren’t really gym buffs would be more open and interested in exercising if gaming elements were introduced.

 The Walk is far from the first game to gamify non-gaming related activities.
 The developer Six to Start actually developed another app before this called Zombies, Run with the exact same idea only with zombie themed storyline.
 Aside from fitness, I’ve also seen other apps that introduce role-play gaming elements to boost productivity.

 Epic Win is an app by Rexbox and SuperMono that aims to make completing chores feel like a role-playing game.
 Whenever you accomplish a task in your t0-do list, you can improve your character’s skills and gain some loot in the context of an on-going quest.